benjaminlhaas/deepdream/README.md

 `python app.py [filename]`

 where `[filename]` is the full name of an image file located in the same directory as the script.
-If you don't supply a `[filename]` argument, the script will use a default file, as specified in the script
+If you don't supply a `[filename]` argument, the script will use a default file, as specified in the script.

+The script will save output image files to disk, either in the root level, or in the 'frames' directory.

 ## Notes